imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 With the new site we have also seen an increased pace in information from Imint both on the new website and their [twitter account](https://twitter.com/vidhance).
 They have even [confirmed](https://twitter.com/vidhance/status/968916185843716097) the use of Vidhance Video Stabilisation and Vidhance Auto Zoom in the Wiko View 2 and View 2 Pro phones.
 Time will tell wether they actually have changed their policy to only communicate the first phone relase for each customer.

 # The Good News
 However not everything is bad.
-A few and and long awaited positive news have also been communicated.
+A couple of _positive news_ have also been communicated.

 ## Xiaomi

+> Analysis of firmware confirms Vidhance Video Stabilization in at least four [coming models](http://imintinvestors.com/customer/xiaomi/).

 Finally after a long wait and some delay the development agreement from beginnig of the summer of 2016 has lead to a license agreement with Xiaomi.
-Analysis of firmware also confirms the use of Vidhance Video Stabilization in at least for [comming models](http://imintinvestors.com/customer/xiaomi/).
+Analysis of firmware also confirms the use of Vidhance Video Stabilization in at least four [coming models](http://imintinvestors.com/customer/xiaomi/).
 The markets reaction to the news where very limited probably due to the fact that many investors already expected the customer to be Xiaomi and that the news where spread out in two different press releases.
 One stating that the developing contract had resulted in a license agreement and the other naming Xiaomi as the customer in question.

 It seams that Xiaomi wants to include it in many if not all of their models.
 Even the more cost sensitive mid range models.
 Adding to this was the recent [news](https://news.cision.com/se/imint/r/imint-tecknar-licens-och-supportavtal-med-blackshark-technologies--ett-dotterbolag-till-xiaomi-inc-,c2469361) that Imint also has signed an one year agreement with the Xiaomi subsidary Blackshark Technologies.